hvy/chainer-wasserstein-gan/README.md

 # Wasserstein GAN

-Chainer implementation of the [Wesserstein GAN](https://arxiv.org/abs/1701.07875) by Martin Arjovsky et al. Note that this is not the official implementation.
+Chainer implementation of the [Wasserstein GAN](https://arxiv.org/abs/1701.07875) by Martin Arjovsky et al. Note that this is not the official implementation.
 The official implementation is https://github.com/martinarjovsky/WassersteinGAN.

 Also, a summary of the paper can be found [here](https://paper.dropbox.com/doc/Wasserstein-GAN-GvU0p2V9ThzdwY3BbhoP7).
 It explains the intuition behind the approximation of the EM distance and the problem with the Jensen-Shannon divergence.